Mexico's Pemex narrows losses in first quarter

-Petroleos Mexicanos (PEMX.UL) said on Friday its losses narrowed 93% in the first quarter after higher sales, lower imports and tax cuts eased pressure on Mexico's highly indebted state oil company.
+MEXICO CITY (Reuters) - Petroleos Mexicanos said on Friday its losses narrowed 93% in the first quarter after higher sales, lower imports and tax cuts eased pressure on Mexico’s highly indebted state oil company.

 Pemex, as the company is known, said the net loss of 37.297 billion pesos ($1.8 billion) shrank from 562.130 billion pesos in the year-ago quarter.